MZHeader/MZHeader.github.io/_posts/2023-11-30-binary-patching.md

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/3fcc8191-ba3b-44c0-a0a5-a5ba7dd65431)

-We'll bypass these checks by making note of the address where the inject function is called, and changing the very jump instruction to jump to this address.
+We'll bypass these checks by making note of the address where the inject function is called and changing the very first jump instruction to jump to this address.

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/06ed8f8d-762b-4650-8500-b7f709730255)